Security Solutions: Implement These Three Layers of Cybersecurity

 Articles published February 15, 2017 by Mike Wallen

-Thinking of a cybersecurity plan for your business is actually very important, because cyberattacks are on the rise, especially for businesses with less than 250 employees.
+Thinking of a cybersecurity plan for your business is actually very important, because cyberattacks and data breaches are on the rise, especially for businesses with fewer than 1,000 employees.

 Your organization is dependent on your data.
-Making sure your data is protected with the right hardware and software tools is essential.
+It’s essential to make sure your data is protected with the right hardware and software tools.

-In order to help keep it safe and secure from data breaches and attacks, consider these two options:
+In order to help keep your data safe and secure from breaches and attacks, consider these two options:

-- Encrypt your data.
 To ensure maximum protection, it’s a good practice to encrypt your data while in transit and at rest.
 Encryption renders information unreadable when accessed without proper authorization.
-Having a process in place that ensures sensitive devices are encrypted and that files and emails are being properly sent is imperative.
+It is imperative to have a process in place that ensures sensitive devices are encrypted and that files and emails are being properly sent.

 Identity Theft Protection

-Did you know that identity theft has been the number one or two consumer complaint to the Federal Trade Commission (FTC) for 16 years in a row?
+Did you know that identity theft has been the number one or two consumer complaint to the Federal Trade Commission (FTC) for nearly two decades?

 If a company suffers from a data breach and personal information is stolen, it can be a long and stressful process to recover this data.